Alphabetical list of terms

 A command-line tool (

-anbox-shell) that provides an ADB shell with root permissions granted, which you can use to access the Android system in the container.
+anbox-shell) that provides an ADB shell with root permissions granted, which you can use to access the Android system in the instance.

 See Anbox Streaming SDK.